ordermind/logical-permissions-php/README.md

   'role' => 'admin',
 ];
 ```
 This is an example of a **permission tree**.
-A permission tree is a hierarchical combination of permissions that should be evaluated in order to determine access for a specific action.
+A permission tree is a hierarchical combination of permissions that is evaluated in order to determine access for a specific action.
 Let's say for example that you want to restrict access for updating a user.
 You'd like only users with the role "admin" to be able to update any user, but users should also be able to update their own user data (or at least some of it).
 With the format that this library provides, these conditions could be expressed elegantly in a permission tree as such:

 ```php
 [